OpenDefenseFund/monorepo/README.md

-# The Open Defense Fund for Cultural Humanity
+# The Open Defense Fund for the Decentralized Web

 Owned by none, ODF is a consortium of organizations participating in an open forum dedicated to protecting the future of the web.
-No member speaks for or represents the foundation or any other member in the think tank, all views come from a diverse range of ethnic and cultural heritages.
+No member speaks for or represents the foundation or any other member in the think tank.

 ### Mission

- > ODF's mission is to facilitate healthy discourse between differing cultures by freely promoting corroborative facts with fair algorithms.
+ > ODF's mission is to facilitate open source projects that aim to further protect the web from monopoly, whether cultural or technological.

 ### Members